 A look at the historic downtown, no drive further up in the mountains – there’s simply too much snow …

 … later we drive towards Montrose.
 A last glimpse of the southern Rocky Mountains and we’re back in the flat land.
 A few hours later we arrive.

 In this small town definitely not too much to do, except going to a roadside watering hole/eatery munching hamburgers and fish’n’chips diluted with Amber Ale.

 Then next day the next adventure.
-To the Black Canyon National Park.
+To the Black Canyon of the Gunnison National Park.
 Well, it’s not really too adventurous, nor too fascinating.
 Definitely, the canyon is deep, the walls are steep and the rocks are black.
 So the park keeps its promises.
 Nevertheless, you cannot do too much, except short strolls to different viewpoints to look down into the canyon.

 Waiting for us, Prado starts to act like a prima donna.
 What an idea – just because of the few stickers with all the countries it visited.
 And the poor photographer – an American senior citizen on his adventure trip thru Colorado.
 Surely he will have the hell a lot of trouble to recognize all the different flags.
 Poor guy.

 We head on.
 Along some mountain lakes …